sergio-garkusha/dotfiles/README.md

 source "$BASH_IT"/bash_it.sh
 ```

-5. Copy or make the symlink for `cu7ious.` to ~/.oh-my-zsh/themes
+3. Copy or make the symlink for `cu7ious/cu7ious.theme.bash` to ~/.bash_it/themes

+4. To enable it for the current session, use `source ~/.bashrc`